SolidSoups/DOTS_assignment/documentation.md

 This is really cool.
 I'm finally back to where i was before, and along the way I could drop that dang QuadTree.

-Next up is some clean-up.
-I want to hammer in this profiler i created, and clean up some of my code.
+ - [x] Next up is some clean-up.
+I want to hammer in this profiler I created, and clean up some of my code.
 It should be pretty simple to get profiling data, such as timings and counts, avg and screen debug info.
+- [ ] Take a look at some optimizations for the renderer.

 # Cool pics
     Accidentally caused this cool effect while implementing SoA.
 If you look closely, you can see that